Ukrainian president meets with world leaders at G7 as Russia claims a key victory in the war | Law-Order

 The G7 leaders also discussed efforts to strengthen the global economy and address rising prices that are squeezing families and government budgets around the world, particularly in developing countries in Africa, Asia and Latin America.

-The group reiterated its aim to pull together up to USD 600 billion in financing for the G7's global infrastructure development initiative, which is meant to offer countries an alternative to China's investment dollars.
+They reiterated their aim to pull together up to USD 600 billion in financing for the G7's global infrastructure development initiative, which is meant to offer countries an alternative to China's investment dollars.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)